PFarrokhi/enhanced-eAFH/The original eAFH/README.md

 **NOTE:** For more information about the different configurations of eAFH please visit the original website (https://github.com/ds-kiel/eAFH).

 # Changed files
-The changed files of eAFH are changed again to make eAFH compatible with Zephyr RTOS v3.5
+The basic Zephyr RTOS v3.5 is used and changed some files according to the eAFH project.
+Note that the round robin channel selection is not implemented from eAFH.

 ## zephyr\subsys\bluetooth\Kconfig
 The lines 264 to 280 of eAFH has been inserted to line 203 of Zephyr.